humanmade/altis-cloud/docs/dns-configuration.md

 To start with the registration process, select the "Add new domain…" button.

 Enter your base domain, excluding any `www.` or wildcards.
+If you are adding a subdomain, enter the full subdomain (e.g.
+`blog.example.com`).

 ![Screenshot of domain entry field](./assets/domain-entry.png)